 The college catalog contains all the policies relative to your program of study and other academic policies.
-Go to Catalogs and Handbooks on COA’s web page to review the Academic Policies in the current catalog.
+You can review the Academic Policies in the current catalog.

 I don't know what to do with my life.
 Can anyone help me?

 The ultimate decision about the direction to take with your education and career is up to you, but a number of career-exploration resources are available as you try to make these decisions.
 COA offers a number of Career Services.